jcu-eresearch/plone-user-doc/source/othercontent.rst

 Image                           Standard image for inclusion in pages or thank you pages.
 Page                            Standard page content.
 May be useful for extra help pages for forms.
 Thanks Page                     A thank-you page that can be displayed after a form submission is
                                 successful.
 One is added automatically to new forms.
+Configure which Thanks page to use via the Edit tab on your main form.
 Mailer Adapter                  Enables a form to email submission results to recipients.
-                                Enabled by default for forms.
+                                Enabled by default for forms, but you will need to configure your email address for sending.
 Save Data Adapter               Enables a form to save its data in a online-stored file.
                                 Users' submissions are added into this CSV or TSV file and it can be downloaded at any time by a suitable user.